IN LIEU FEE PROGRAM

 Providing flexibility to combine mitigation needs from small project impacts into larger, more sustainable aquatic resource restoration projects.

-Providing the service area a better opportunity at mitigation success by having an ILF sponsor that is experienced in completing restoration projects and carry out the mitigation plan.
+Providing a better opportunity at mitigation success to the service area by having an ILF sponsor that is experienced in completing restoration projects and carry out the mitigation plan.

 Providing permanent protection—the regulatory agencies require mechanisms for long-term protection, management, and maintenance of the project sites as well as funding for long-term management.